tymbaca/wikigraph/README.md

 # Wikigraph

-Tool for parsing wikipedia articles graph.
+Tool for parsing Wikipedia articles graph.

 It takes the provided initial wikipedia links, parses them, gets the child links and adds them to parsing queue.
 It also saves parsed article name.